CleverCloud/documentation/content/changelog/2024-01-25-clever-tools-3.1.0.md

 Of course, there are also some bug fixes.
 And be prepared: more new features are on the way!

 To upgrade Clever Tools, [use your favorite package manager](https://github.com/CleverCloud/clever-tools/blob/master/docs/setup-systems.md#how-to-install-clever-tools).
-For example with npm:
+For example with `npm`:

 ```
 npm update -g clever-tools